The embodied brain: Bridging the brain, body, and behavior with biorealistic neuromechanical models: Synergies with robotics and NeuroAI

-Another feature of robotic and artificial controllers inspired by neuroscience is the hierarchical organization of information processing by neural controllers: the brain processes and integrates high-level information (\textit{e.g.}, sensory input, memory) and conveys a lower-dimensional representation to motor circuits.
-Artificial neural controllers can mirror this architecture \citep{merel_hierarchical_2019}.
-For example, Wang-Chen \textit{et al.} \citep{wang-chen_neuromechfly_2024} and Vaxenburg \textit{et al.} \citep{vaxenburg_whole-body_2025} used models comprising multiple levels of neural processing (\textit{i.e.}, visual system, action selection, low-level motor control) to produce fly behaviors.
-Returning from artificial systems back to neurobiology, Karashchuk \textit{et al.} \citep{karashchuk_sensorimotor_2024} simulated a three-stage controller inspired by the anatomical architecture of \textit{Drosophila} motor circuits to investigate how the fly generates robust walking in the presence of sensorimotor delays.
-Finally, neuromechanical models have also inspired the design of physical robots directly.
-For instance, decentralized control in a lamprey-based model that enables robust swimming after spinal injury offers a solution for modular robots \citep{thandiackal_emergence_2021}, neuromechanical resonance in jellyfish swimming can motivate similar designs in soft-body robots \citep{hoover_neuromechanical_2021}, and \textit{Drosophila} limb anatomy has informed the design of a hexapod robot \cite{goldsmith_neurodynamic_2020}.
+Another point of convergence between neuroscience and artificial systems is the hierarchical organization of neural architecture.
+Biological motor control happens at different levels: high-level processes (\textit{e.g.}, sensory integration, memory, decision-making) generate lower-dimensional signals that are conveyed to drive downstream motor circuits, where further neural computations transform these representations into low-level motor neuron outputs.
+Artificial neural controllers can mirror this architecture \cite{merel_hierarchical_2019,merel_deep_2020}: for example, fly models comprising multiple levels of neural processing (\textit{i.e.}, visual system, action selection, low-level motor control) have been used to produce naturalistic behaviors \cite{wang-chen_neuromechfly_2024,vaxenburg_whole-body_2025}.
+Conversely, such models can inform neuroscience.
+For instance, Karashchuk \textit{et al.} \cite{karashchuk_sensorimotor_2024} used a three-stage artificial controller inspired by the anatomical architecture of \textit{Drosophila} motor circuits to investigate how fast, robust walking emerges in the face of significant sensorimotor delays.

+Beyond these aspects, NeuroAI also encompasses broader principles of behavioral control and learning.
+For example, insights from animal ethology have informed the design of optimization objectives for artificial agents (\textit{e.g.}, by using a generalized, intrinsic motivation for learning rather than task-specific rewards \cite{keller_intrinsic_2025}).
+In parallel, neuromechanical models have inspired the physical design of robots.
+For instance, decentralized control in a lamprey-like model that enables robust swimming after spinal injury offers a potential solution for modular robots \cite{thandiackal_emergence_2021}, neuromechanical resonance in jellyfish swimming can motivate similar designs in soft-bodied robots \cite{hoover_neuromechanical_2021}, and \textit{Drosophila} limb anatomy has informed the design of a hexapod robot \cite{goldsmith_neurodynamic_2020}.